iosifache/ossfortress/wiki/docs/dependency-scanning/OSV-Scanner.md

 ### Validating the reported warnings

 1. Validate in the code that functions related to the reported vulnerabilities are called.
+Use the Coder instance in the Docker infrastructure to review the results.

 ### Ignoring the false positives with a configuration file